fluent-ffmpeg/node-fluent-ffmpeg/README.md

 #### Preset functions

-You can define a preset as a function that takes an `FfmpegCommand` as an argument and calls method on it, and then pass it to `usePreset`.
+You can define a preset as a function that takes an `FfmpegCommand` as an argument and calls method on it, and then pass it to `usingPreset`.

 ```js
 function myPreset(command) {